 - Active practice: Write sentences or try to form simple dialogues.

-Varying activities helps maintain interest and prevents stagnation.
+Varying activities helps maintain interest and avoids stagnation.

-To study consistently, it's important to associate Japanese with things you enjoy.
-If you love anime, choose episodes with Japanese subtitles to practice reading and listening.
-If you're a fan of Japanese pop culture, follow websites and forums from Japan, even if you understand little at the beginning.
+To study consistently, it is important to associate Japanese with things you enjoy.
+If you love anime, choose episodes with Japanese subtitles to train reading and listening.
+If you are a fan of Japanese pop culture, follow Japanese websites and forums, even if you understand little at first.

 Practical tip: Set aside at least 20 minutes a day for something enjoyable related to Japanese.
-This helps to create a habit and increase your mental resilience over time.
+This helps create a habit and increases your mental endurance over time.

 Planning a Study Routine

-- Choose activities that you enjoy and spread them out over fixed days.
+- Choose activities you enjoy and distribute them on fixed days.

-- Include at least one activity that you find most difficult.
+- Include at least one activity that you find more difficult.

 Example of a simple routine:

-- Monday to Friday: 1 hour of study in the evening (30 minutes of grammar and 30 minutes of reading).
+- Monday to Friday: 1 hour of study at night (30 min of grammar and 30 min of reading).

 Studying alone requires self-discipline.
 This means:

-- Be realistic about what you can learn in a given period.
+- Being realistic about what you can learn in a given period.

 A clear goal is what will keep you on track.
-Want to watch anime without subtitles?
+Do you want to watch anime without subtitles?
 Travel to Japan?
-Interact with locals?
-Use that goal as daily motivation.
+Interact with natives?
+Use this goal as daily motivation.

 Make Friends and Challenge Yourself

-Interaction with other Japanese learners is valuable.
-In addition to helping practice the language, creating a "friendly rivalry" can boost your progress.
+Interacting with other Japanese learners is valuable.
+Besides helping to practice the language, creating a “friendly rivalry” can boost your progress.
 Join online study groups or social networks focused on language learning, such as Discord or Reddit.

-If you can't find people to interact with, it is still possible to study.
+If you can’t find people to interact with, you can still study.
 Your goal should be the main focus, regardless of who is around you.

 Don’t Make Excuses to Avoid Studying